 Instead of deciding your YO status before sentencing, a court can issue a deferred sentence.
-As part of a deferred sentence, the court will order you to participate in an Alternative To Incarceration ("ATI") program for a period of time.
+As part of a deferred sentence, the court will order you to participate in an Alternative To Incarceration ("ATI") program.
 If you complete the program successfully, then you will be granted YO status.

 A court can order you to participate in an ATI program in any criminal sentencing in New York.
-96 However, an ATI order is especially likely if you are seeking YO status.
-Because the determination must be made before sentencing, participation in the ATI is not officially part of your sentence.
+105 However, an ATI order is especially likely if you are seeking YO status.
+Because the YO status decision must be made before sentencing, participation in the ATI is not officially part of your sentence.
 Instead, your sentence is finalized after a progress report from the ATI program.